LiteCode/SwiftDI/README.md

 `@Injectable` it's struct uses `SwiftDI.sharedContainer` for resolve objects when `value` is call.

 ## Needs more power?
-Just plugin other DI Framework and conform container to the protocol `DIContainerCombitable`
+Just plugin other DI Framework and conform container to the protocol `DIContainerConvertible`

 ## I don't test this:
 1. Dependency cycles